Castroneves follows new path in return to Indianapolis

 The grandstands that were empty for July’s Brickyard 400 and IndyCar GP as well as the rescheduled Indianapolis 500 in August can accommodate up to 10,000 fans each day this weekend.

-Teams like Arrow McLaren SP are working on cars in an area traditionally reserved for hospitality tents and are sharing the road course with sports cars Friday and Saturday ahead ahead of an eight-hour endurance race on Sunday.
+Teams like Arrow McLaren SP are working on cars in an area traditionally reserved for hospitality tents and are sharing the road course with sports cars Friday and Saturday ahead ahead of an eight-hour endurance race Sunday.

-Castroneves’ longtime friend Tony Kanaan, the 2013 Indy winner, is still around after finishing an abbreviated five-race schedule.
+Castroneves’ longtime friend, Tony Kanaan, the 2013 Indy winner, is still around after finishing an abbreviated five-race schedule.
 He replaced Paul Tracy in the broadcast booth for NBC Sports.

 And with the blessing of Roger Penske and team president Tim Cindric, Castroneves has traded in his bright yellow Pennzoil fire suit for the black attire with the word Arrow scripted across his midsection.